When will the moon come full again?

 The moon lingers near the red eaves tonight

-Peeking through my fringed window
+Peeking through my fringed window and robbing me of sleep

-I shouldn’t feel resentful
+I know I shouldn’t be resentful

 This earthly life is made up of joy and sorrow, reunion and farewell

-Since beginningless time it has been this way
+It has been this way since forever!

-May you live long and well
+May we all live long and well

 And gaze at the same moon thousand miles away